 Nearly 55% of global website traffic is generated from mobile devices (excluding tablets), so emails need to look great on mobile as well as desktop.
 This puts marketers in a tricky position, since visually rich content is more compelling than plain text, but doesn’t always render correctly on a smaller device screen, making your stunning emails look like a jumbled mess.

-Many email marketing solutions offer mobile-optimized HTML templates that let users design attractive content (ads, newsletters, updates) and test readability without requiring extensive technical knowledge.
+Many email marketing platforms offer mobile-optimized HTML templates that let users design attractive content (ads, newsletters, updates) and test readability without requiring extensive technical knowledge.
 The best email marketing platforms even offer the ability to automatically display a mobile-optimized email when viewed on a smartphone, while presenting the full email design when viewed on a desktop.
 This way you know that your company is putting its best foot forward in customers’ inboxes, no matter where or how they are checking their email.

 Commercial email traffic has accelerated at a dizzying rate in the past few decades.
 As a result, many consumers have grown numb to promotional content, especially when it’s generic or irrelevant.
 But there’s one way to cut through the noise: Personalization improves clickthrough and conversion rates, which is why 60% of retail, e-commerce, and consumer goods and services companies are personalizing emails based on past purchases, up from 38% in 2019.

 Many businesses are using automated email tools that allow them to segment different target audiences based on interests and past behavior, then address each contact by name and present relevant, targeted information — for example, an email suggesting additional companion products based on a recent purchase.
-This can be accomplished through use of dynamic content, trigger rules, and list segmentation, which are standard features in most email marketing solutions.
+This can be accomplished through use of dynamic content, trigger rules, and list segmentation, which are standard features in most email marketing services.
 Just because you’re sending bulk emails doesn’t mean they should feel like bulk emails to the customer.

 While the proportion of email spam has dropped over the years, it still hovers around 45–50% in any given month — that’s a lot of unsolicited emails!
 It’s no surprise that email providers have developed more sophisticated filters that reduce email deliverability, and consumers have grown accustomed to clicking the “mark as spam” button when they feel annoyed or inconvenienced by a message.
 Unfortunately, that means your valid, targeted emails are sometimes at risk for being flagged.

-It’s important to choose email marketing software that helps you avoid the spam folder and increases your email deliverability with a clear, even double opt-in process, a dedicated IP address, and multiple authentication protocols.
+It’s important to choose email marketing services that helps you avoid the spam folder and increases your email deliverability with a clear, even double opt-in process, a dedicated IP address, and multiple authentication protocols.

 Moreover, if you send any emails to EU citizens or residents, your emails and data storage must also be compliant with the GDPR, or General Data Protection Regulation, that went into effect in 2018.
 Because of their international reach, most email marketing services have taken steps to make their platforms GDPR compliant.
 However, you should still confirm that any service you choose will be GDPR friendly if you plan to contact anyone in the EU so that you don’t run into email deliverability issues.